-- ◆ Tour Operators: Local guides are often the weak link in your inclusivity efforts.
+- Tour Operators: Local guides are often the weak link in your inclusivity efforts.
 They are particularly prone to oldfashioned figures of speech and gendered humor. - Wholesalers: Descriptions and imagery often exclusively focused on heteronormative couples. - Hotels: Most hotels fail to address same-sex couples correctly on welcome notes and amenities.
 Identify the obstacles for your team, and solve for them. - Travel Agents: Many older, traditional clients have gender-expansive children and grandchildren.
 Using inclusive language builds stronger client relationships.

 - Airlines: Qantas was the first airline to implement genderinclusive service standards in 2018.
-Inflight announcements and frequent traveler communications are particularly important areas to address. - Cruise Lines/Resorts: Review entertainment, group activities, costume events and in-room materials for gendered language and inclusiveness. - Destination Management Organizations/CVBs: Visitor center staff and materials should use inclusive language.
-Highlight local LGBTQ+ owned businesses language.
+Inflight announcements and frequent traveler communications are particularly important areas to address. - Cruise Lines/Resorts: Review entertainment, group activities, costume events and in-room materials for gendered language and inclusiveness. - Inbound Tour Operators and DMCs: Your greeters and transportation drivers are often the first and last contact with your customers.
+Ensure they are trained and comfortable using inclusive language.